AARP Eye Center

 - Thanksgiving: Thursday, Nov.
 23

 AARP Membership — $12 for your first year when you sign up for Automatic Renewal

 Get instant access to members-only products and hundreds of discounts, a free second membership, and a subscription to AARP The Magazine.

 On these days, brick-and-mortar branches will likely be closed.
-(One notable exception among major banks is TD Bank, which does business on some federal holidays and will operate normally on Feb.
-20.)
+(One notable exception among major banks is TD Bank, which does business on some federal holidays but will close for Juneteenth.)
 If so, in-person services are not available.
 Tellers and other staff get the day off, and drive-through service is typically closed, too, unless it’s automated.
 ATMs should be accessible.